robert8138/deep-learning-deliberate-practice/concepts/backward_propogation.md

 * Second, with the basic mechanics of Matrix Calculus mastered, he then discussed how chain rule works.
 The concept of total derivative comes up, which manifest itself a lot in matrix multiplication of Jacobian matrices based on the chain rule.
 This is important concept to master in order to correctly derive backprop in neural network

 * Finally, he went through a simplified (one layer example) of deriving the `w` and `b` update in backprop

+## Justin Johnson's Notes on Tensor Derivative

+There are two things great about Justin's notes:

+* He introduced Calculus as rate of change, and show how `x -> x + dx` would lead to `y -> y + dy/dx * dx`, which explains how to reason about the dimension of `dy/dx`, very helpful!
+* He introduced generalized version of the Tensor Calculus, where the input and output can both be tensors.
+Derivatives and Chain rules still apply, but are more complex.

 ## Michael Nielsen's Detailed Explanation on Backprop